x-team/symphony-tutorial/README.md

 06. Mywebsite ensemble
 -----

-The last extension we'll install in this tutorial is the [Export Ensemble](http://symphonyextensions.com/extensions/export_ensemble/), this is extension creates an instalable version of your Symphony website.
+The last extension we'll install in this tutorial is the [Export Ensemble](http://symphonyextensions.com/extensions/export_ensemble/).
+This extension creates an installable version of your Symphony website.

 I've installed this extension and exported the installation files for the __Mywebsite__ project.
-You can check it here https://github.com/bernardodiasc/symphony-tutorial/mywebsite.
+You can check it here <https://github.com/bernardodiasc/symphony-tutorial/mywebsite>.

 To install just put the files in your apache server public folder and open the URL in the browser, then you'll see the install wizard.
 After this is pretty much a well-known path from this tutorial.